-The past two years have brought major disruptions to the travel industry.
-But as the world learns to live with COVID, catching a flight to explore a new place is becoming easier to imagine.
-As international tourism rebounds, businesses in the travel and tourism sector can benefit from analyzing social media data to extract customer insights of what travelers are talking about as they prepare to resume their globe-trotting.
+The past few years have brought major disruptions to the travel industry.
+But as the impact of Covid-19 recedes, catching a flight to explore a new place is returning to normal.
+As international tourism rebounds, businesses in the travel and tourism sector are analyzing social media data to extract customer insights into consumer travel trends as travelers prepare to resume their globetrotting.

-Analyzing topical social media and forum conversations can help organizations understand what prospective travelers want from their holidays, identify the kinds of trips people are interested in and articulate how the pandemic is impacting consumer travel trends.
+Analyzing topical social media conversations gathered through a social listening tool can help organizations understand what prospective travelers want from their vacations, identify the kinds of trips people are interested in – plus when they’re interested in them – and articulate how the pandemic is impacting consumer travel trends.

-We used our newest product – Relative Insight Heartbeat – to analyze holiday-related online conversations from social media and forums over the past year.
+We used Relative Insight Heartbeat to analyze holiday-related online conversations over the past three years.
 Heartbeat provides an objective, efficient and scalable way to visualize changes in the most important themes in your qualitative data over time.

-In this instance, we defined six themes to visualise in the data:
+In this instance, Relative Insight defined six themes to visualize in the data:

-Applying these themes to our social media and forum data to create a Heartbeat chart, we were able to gain insight into the minds of prospective travelers by visualizing how the discussion of each theme has changed over time.
+Applying these themes to social media data to create a Heartbeat chart, Relative Insight gained understanding into the minds of prospective travelers by visualizing how discussion of each theme has changed over time.

 Types of holidays